chapel-lang/chapel/doc/rst/technotes/gpu.rst

   in the future.
-* ``CHPL_GPU_NO_CPU_MODE_WARNING`` - this variable is relevant when using the `CPU as Device mode`_ and if set causes it so that uses of :proc:`~GPU.assertOnGpu` to not generate a warning at execution time.
+* ``CHPL_GPU_NO_CPU_MODE_WARNING`` - this variable is relevant when using the `CPU as Device mode`_ and if set causes it so that uses of :proc:`~GPU.assertOnGpu` and the ``@assertOnGpu`` attribute to not generate a warning at execution time.
 Alternatively, this behavior can be enabled by passing ``--gpuNoCpuModeWarning`` to your application.
 For more information, see the `CPU as Device mode`_ section.